barboraberkova/english-for-designers/homework-11.md

 ## I'm feeling like a lost thing, and that's a problem!

 It's Saturday.
 It's raining.
-You remember your favourite gallery has a new exhibition, so you open their website — and find nothing useful.
+You remember your favorite gallery has a new exhibition, so you open their website — and find nothing useful.
 You go anyway.
 It's closed.
 No hours, no warning, no way to know.